 For those of you who’ve been following our round the world adventures for a while, you know that we love utilizing repositioning cruises as an insanely affordable yet luxurious way to get around the globe.
 We believe they are among the best deals in all of travel for those who have the time to spare.

-While roaming around the world last year we took our sixth (yes, 6th!) repositioning cruise during the past three years of travel.
-This time we cruised on the Pullmantur Monarch for lowest price we’ve ever seen: $159 per person!
+This Pullmantur Monarch transatlantic cruise had the lowest price we’ve ever seen: $159 per person!
 Can you believe it?
 Cheers to that!

 Pullmantur Monarch Review of a $159 Cruise